-Description of Terminals
+■ Description of Terminals

 Terminal Num.
-Abbreviation Description Configuration 1 ĪNT1 Alarm interrupt 1 output terminal.
+Abbreviation Description Configuration 1 INT1 Alarm interrupt 1 output terminal.
 Depending on the mode set by the INT1 register and status register, it outputs low or Clock when time is reached.
 It is disabled by rewriting the status register.
-N-channel open drain output (No protective diode on the side of VDD) 2 XIN Crystal oscillator connect terminal (32,768 HZ) 3 XOUT (Internal Cd, External Cg) 4 VSS Negative power supply terminal (GND) 5 ĪNT2 Alarm interrupt 2 output terminal.
-Depending on the mode set by the INT2 register and status register, it outputs low or Clock when time is reached.
-It is disabled by rewriting the status register.
+N-channel open drain output (No protective diode on the side of VDD) 2 XIN Crystal oscillator connect terminal (32,768 Hz) 3 XOUT (Internal Cd, External Cg) 4 VSS Negative power supply terminal (GND) 5 F {32K} 32,768 Hz clock output terminal.
+This clock is always being output and cannot be controlled by command.
 N-channel open drain output (No protective diode on the side of VDD) 6 SCL Serial clock input terminal.
 Follow the specification with great care to the rising/falling time of the SCL signal because the signal is treated at its rising/falling edge.
 CMOS input (No protective diode on the side of VDD) 7 SDA Serial data input/output terminal.
 It is normally used with pulled up to VDD charge via resistance and wired or connected to other devices with open drain or open collector output N-channel open drain output (No protective diode on the side of VDD) CMOS input 8 VDD Positive power supply terminal.